 - 1 tsp chamomile or calendula flowers, powdered in the blender or food processor, or a few drops of chamomile essential oil

 Powder the chamomile or calendula (if using).
 Mix with the arrowroot powder and store in a shaker for easy use.

 5. Baby Wash

 Easy Living Mom serves up this easy baby wash recipe, a great eco-friendly homemade alternative to harsh detergent-based cleansers.
 It a perfectly green method of getting baby squeaky clean.

 - ¼ cup liquid baby mild Castile soap (I like Dr. Bronner’s)

 - 8 drops essential oils (optional)

-Mix together and use as you would normal baby wash.
-This can also do double duty as a great hand soap for all those diaper changes, it gets your hands clean but the Vitamin E helps protect your skin from becoming too dry with repeated washings.
+Mix and use as you would normal baby wash.
+This can also do double duty as a great hand soap for all those diaper changes.
+It gets your hands clean and the vitamin E helps protect your skin from becoming too dry with repeated washings.